The 9 Best Magnetic Lashes of 2024, Tested and Reviewed by Editors

 As for the magnetic lashes themselves, it’s all a matter of personal preference.
 Are you going for a dramatic cat-eye?
 Choose a pair with fluttery length and volume.
 Looking for something more natural?
 Go for medium or short lashes made from silk or faux mink for a subtly glam look.

+Some other things to bear in mind, according to aesthetician Erica Marie Gatt, are the quality of materials, typical length of wear, and if they were created with sensitive eyes in mind.
 "Choose lashes made from high-quality materials such as synthetic silk or mink for a more natural look," she says. "[Also], look for brands that offer a variety of lengths and volumes.
-B curl is the most natural, curl.
+B curl is the most natural curl.
 C curl is natural with a small curl.
-D curl is typically more dramatic, and curl-DD is longer, fuller and very curly.
+D curl is typically more dramatic, and curl-DD is longer, fuller, and curly.
 You can always mix the curl styles and sizes for a natural wispy look."

 How Magnetic Lashes Work